SiigoDev/siigo_sdk_javascript/docs/CustomerApi.md

 > CustomerDeleteViewModel deleteCustomer(id)

-Deletes a Customer by GUID.
+Deletes the customer by GUID.

 ### Example